jquispemad/PageWeb001/README.md

 # Web Page 001

-This proyect is a test web page created to experiment and learn about web development.
+This project is a test web page created to experiment and learn about web development.
+The goal of this project in only to connect the backend and the frontend

 ## Características (Features)